Lift Vault

 7. Legs & Abs

-Day 1 of week 2 is a rest day, as a rest day follows the legs & abs workout.
-In this way, each week looks a little bit different than the week before it due to the 5 day cycles.
+Day 1 of Week 2 is a rest day because a rest day always follows the Legs & Abs session.
+The rolling cycle means each week looks slightly different from the last.

-Optional: If you want to perform A1 and A2 with no rest in between (i.e. a “true” superset), you can do that.
-If you choose this option, double the rest time between sets.
-For example: perform A1, perform A2, then rest the specified time x 2 before beginning the next A superset.
+Optional: If you want to run A1 and A2 with no rest between them (a true superset), you can.
+Double the rest time between sets when you do this.
+For example: do A1, do A2, then rest the specified time x2 before starting the next superset.

 Tempo